Usually responds within 41 days

 The weather isn't as bad as people think it is!
 You would learn about farming, Irish history - more about the local area and Donegal.
-You would also learn lots about farming - depending on season, painting, gardening & use farming equipment.

-Kind of jobs might be:
+Kind of projects might be:

 -Lots of gardening - really need help with this!

--Clearing of scrub - clearing weeded areas to prepare for new chickens & roost.
+-clearing weeded areas to prepare for new chickens & roost.

 Grianan of Aileach, accessed by travelling to Burnfoot and turning right (at junction to Letterkenny) at the end of this road you will see the round chapel of St Aengus and you will see the sign post for Grianan of Aileach.
 One of the five most aient sites mentioned on Ptolemy of Alexandria’s 2nd Century map of Ireland, believed to have been constructed around 1,500 B.C.
 St Patrick baptised King Eoghan (Owen) at the Fort in 442 A.D.
 It is an impressive stone built ring fort, located on the top of Greenan hill and with spectacular panoramic views of the surrounding hills lakes and countryside.

 St Aengus Church, known locally as Burt Chapel, built in 1967 in a design replicating the Grianan of Aileach Fort, the renowned architect Liam McCormick worked on the project.
 The setting, the circular style and beautiful Celtic stained glass windows all contribute towards making this worthwhile place of interest to visit.
 In 2000 the building was voted as the Millennium building of the century.